 Why you will love this recipe:

-- These homemade peanut butter cookies are thick, soft and chewy and are perfectly sweet and bursting with peanut butter flavour.Â
+- These peanut butter cookies are so good!
+They are soft, chewy, perfectly sweet and bursting with peanut butter flavour.
+They are about to become one of your favourite cookie recipes.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Almond flour - almond flour is a delicious substitute for wheat flour in baking.
 It has a slightly sweet flavour and is high in protein and healthy fats.
-Be sure you are using almond flour and not almond meal to make these cookies.Â
+Be sure you are using almond flour and not almond meal.

 - Coconut sugar - the combination of maple syrup plus coconut sugar give these cookies just the right amount of sweetness, without being too sweet.
 Instead of coconut sugar you could use brown sugar.